davidhollenberger/davidhollenberger.github.io/_posts/2015-11-18-git-cheat-sheet.md

 ---
 layout: post
-title:  Git Cheatsheet and Workflow
+title:  Git Cheat Sheet and Workflow
 ---

 I'm fairly new to using Git, so I'm constantly Googling how to do things.
 This post is more about documenting the steps for myself, but I hope others are able to benefit from this as well.